agoldst/dfr-browser/README.md

 Eventually I will add fuller visualizations, especially of topic frequencies over time.
 Some pre-generation in R is necessary for that.

+## The downloadable version

+If a local web server is not available, you can generate a version of this browser with the data embedded in the home page, so that it can be run completely off a user's filesystem.
+Follow the instructions in the comments in `insert_model.py`.

 ## The polished options

 This is just something I hacked together.
 Here are more serious model-browsing projects.